Finding Closed Quasigeodesics on Convex Polyhedra: Introduction

 \subsection{Our Results}

-We develop in Section~\ref{AlgorithmSection} an algorithm that finds at least one \footnote{Our algorithm may in fact produce a list of closed quasigeodesics, but there are some closed quasigeodesics that it cannot find, including closed geodesics (not passing through a vertex) and possibly all non-self-intersecting closed quasigeodesics.} closed quasigeodesic on a given convex polyhedron in $O\left({n^2 \over \epsilon^2} {L \over \ell}\right)$ real operations, where $n$ is the number of vertices of the polyhedron, $\epsilon$ is the smallest curvature at a vertex, $L$ is the length of the longest edge, and $\ell$ is the smallest distance within a face between a vertex and a nonincident edge (minimum feature size of any face).
-Instead of relying on an unrealistic real RAM model, we introduce in Section~\ref{sec:model} a model of computation for realistic manipulation of restricted real numbers, called the \defn{$O(1)$-expression RAM}.
-We show that these real operations can be implemented in $O\left({n^2 \over \epsilon^2} {L \over \ell} b\right)$ time in the standard word RAM, provided the input numbers are constant-size real algebraic expressions over $\leq b$-bit integers.
+We develop in Section~\ref{RealRAMAlgorithmSection} the first finite algorithm that finds a closed quasigeodesic on a given convex polyhedron, using $O\left(\frac{L^2}{\epsilon^2 \, \ell^2} \, n \lg n\right)$ real-RAM operations (arithmetic and square roots), where $n$ is the number of vertices of the polyhedron, $\epsilon$ is the smallest curvature at a vertex, $L$ is the length of the longest edge, and $\ell$ is the smallest distance within a face between a vertex and a nonincident edge (minimum feature size of any face). \footnote{As usual, $\lg n$ denotes $\log_2 n$.} Furthermore, the found closed quasigeodesic consists of $O\left(\frac{n \, L^2}{\epsilon^2 \, \ell^2}\right)$ segments on faces, which is a new finite upper bound $s(n,\epsilon,L,\ell)$. \footnote{The conference version of this paper \cite{Quasigeodesics_SoCG2020} contained the real-RAM algorithm presented here, but did not yet prove a bound on $s(n,\epsilon,L,\ell)$.
+Thus, chronologically, our real-RAM algorithm was first, while Chartier and de Mesmay's bound on $s(\cdots)$ \cite{simple-geodesics} was first. } These time and segment bounds are both pseudopolynomial.
+In particular, this running time is much faster than the pseudo-exponential running time of \cite{simple-geodesics}.
+(The two bounds on $s$ are both pseudopolynomial, but their details are different enough that we cannot apply either bound to the other algorithm.)

-We represent the output closed quasigeodesic implicitly by breaking it into $O(n)$ geodesic segments between vertices; refer to Figure~\ref{fig:sector}.
-For each segment, we specify \begin{enumerate} \item its endpoint vertices $U$ and $V$; \item its length $x$ and its direction $\theta$ at $U$ up to $\Theta(b)$ bits of precision; and \item exact rational numbers $x_1,x_2,\theta_1,\theta_2$ such that $x \in [x_1, x_2]$ and $\theta \in [\theta_1,\theta_2]$ and no other paths in sector $[0,x_2] \times [\theta_1,\theta_2]$ hit a vertex, thus uniquely determining the intended segment. \end{enumerate} We also give a sequence of faces $(f_1,f_2,\dots,f_m)$ such that the geodesic segment passes through a prefix of the periodic sequence of faces $(f_1,f_2,\dots,f_m)^*$.
-But we cannot encode even the number of faces in this prefix, because we lack an upper bound $s(n)$ on the number of faces visited by a closed quasigeodesic.

-This running time is pseudopolynomial, so this does not yet resolve the open problem of a polynomial-time algorithm.
-The closed quasigeodesic output by our algorithm may be self-intersecting, even though a non-self-intersecting closed quasigeodesic is guaranteed to exist.
-Furthermore, the quasigeodesic path is output implicitly (in a format detailed above), as we lack a bound on the number $s(n)$ of needed segments.
-In Section~\ref{OpenQuestionsSection}, we discuss some of the difficulties involved in resolving these issues.